 Multiple orgasms come in all shapes and sizes.
-Some require physical arousal to drop back to baseline and some require just a dip before getting worked up again.
+Some require physical sexual arousal to drop back to baseline and some require just a dip before getting worked up again.
 It probably won't come (hehe) as much of a surprise that many women achieve multiple orgasms more easily while using a vibrator.
-The reason is simple: many clitoris owners reach orgasm via clitoral stimulation in general.
-According to a survey conducted by LELO, a combination of sex toys used together made masturbation feel best (compared to other methods) for 70.3% of participants.
+The reason is simple: many vulva owners reach orgasm via clitoral stimulation in general.
+So, how to have multiple orgasms?
+According to a survey conducted by LELO, a combination of adult sex toys used together made masturbation feel best (compared to other methods) for 70.3% of participants.
 The versatility of toys can help you achieve multiple orgasms, and even… make you squirt.
 Now that’s something to get moist over!

 Is Squirting/Female Ejaculation Real?

-In fact, there are two types of female ejaculation; squirting - a combo of urine, creatine and uric acid, and female ejaculation - a thicker, milky fluid that’s comparable to male semen and comes from the female prostate.
+In fact, there are two types of female ejaculatory orgasm; squirting - a combo of urine, creatine and uric acid, and female ejaculation - a thicker, milky fluid that’s comparable to male semen and comes from the female prostate.

 There are also two types of stimulation that can lead to squirting.
 Yes, female anatomy is complex, but this just means there are different journeys leading up to the same rewarding destination.
 The first type of stimulation is dependent, which means a woman needs some type of G spot stimulation or bladder stimulation to squirt.
 The other type is autonomous, which means a woman can squirt without even trying.